suncoast-devs/handbook/lessons/react-state/index.md

 1. Static Implementation
 2. Make a state object containing data
 3. Try manually changing the value in the state
-4. Connect actions (later on we'll add API interaction here)
+4. Connect actions (later on, we'll add API interaction here)
 5. Update state

 ## Step 1 - Static Implementation

 Often we are in a rush to start building all the interactions into code at the beginning of a project or at the first stage of creating a new component.
 Resist this temptation.
-If we can build a static version of the component we gain several valuable advantages:
+If we can build a static version of the component, we gain several valuable advantages:

 1. We can validate our design (that should be coming from our wireframes, mockups, or design renderings)
-1. We may discover some elements that were overlooked in the design phase.
+1. We may discover some elements that we overlooked in the design phase.
-1. We can show the static implementation to our project stakeholders so they can provide feedback before we spend time adding user and API interactions.
+1. We can show the static implementation to our project stakeholders to provide feedback before adding user and API interactions.

 > NOTE: As a rule, changes and bugs found **early** in a project are easier to
-> deal with, and less "expensive" than those found later.
+> deal with and less "expensive" than those found later.
 So use this step to
 > help ease your process.

 Here is the static implementation of our click counter: